Back of the Envelope Calculations for System Design: A Practical Guide

 • Peak QPS = 2 * QPS

-Examples of Back-of-the-Envelope Calculations
+Examples of Back of the Envelope Calculations

 Example 1: We need to build a system that can handle an average load of 1000 RPS.
 Each server can handle 500RPS Calculate the number of servers required.